'Foodimals' stalk animated film world of 'Cloudy With a Chance of Meatballs 2'

-LOS ANGELES (Reuters) - Fruits, vegetables and cheeseburgers get their film shelf-life extended in the animated comedy “Cloudy With a Chance of Meatballs 2,” as the franchise explores a new world of living, breathing “foodimals.”
+LOS ANGELES, Sept 26 (Reuters) - Fruits, vegetables and cheeseburgers get their film shelf-life extended in the animated comedy “Cloudy With a Chance of Meatballs 2,” as the franchise explores a new world of living, breathing “foodimals.”

 “Cloudy With a Chance of Meatballs,” released in 2009 and inspired by a 1978 children’s book of the same name, saw the fictional island of Swallow Falls devoured by giant but inanimate food that falls out of the sky, generated from a machine created by the island’s eccentric inventor Flint Lockwood (Bill Hader).